 Second step – fill the jar with honey.

 Pour the honey over the ingredients so they are fully submerged in the honey.
-Use a wooden spoon to move them around so the ingredients are gently fully coated, and the honey can reach the bottom of the jar.
+Use a wooden spoon to move them around so the ingredients are fully coated and the honey can reach the bottom of the jar.
 You can also drizzle some honey at the bottom of the jar.

 Third step – allow the fermentation process to begin.